 May 2014: CTB-Locker

-Curve-Tor-Bitcoin Locker used elliptic curve cryptography to encrypt victims' files and the Tor browser to obfuscate its communications activities.
+Curve-Tor-Bitcoin (CTB)-Locker used elliptic curve cryptography to encrypt victims' files and the Tor browser to obfuscate its communications activities.
 Once infected via malicious emails and downloads, victims were prompted to pay a ransom via bitcoin.
 CTB-Locker was one of the first ransomware strains to use multilingual notices to inform victims of infection.
 It also marked the start of the widespread use of cryptocurrency for ransom payments.

 June 2014: SimpleLocker

 SimpleLocker, sometimes referred to as Simplocker, was the first ransomware to target Android devices.
-The Trojan scanned SD cards and then encrypted images, documents and videos.
+The Trojan scanned SD cards and encrypted users' images, documents and videos.
 Later versions could access victims' cameras.
-It was known for collecting devices' numbers, model numbers and manufacturers.
+It was known for collecting devices' phone numbers, model numbers and manufacturers.
 Like CTB-Locker, SimpleLocker used Tor to prevent being traced.
 Attackers demanded a ransom in exchange for a password to regain access.

 February 2015: TeslaCrypt